The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 The First Hire Question

-The typical first hire is either a loan processor or an accountant.
+The typical first hire is either a loan processor or a bookkeeper.
 Often someone who can do both.
 But I have a different opinion than most lenders on this.

 These are two different personality types.
-The back end accounting person is analytical.
-They are not client facing.
+The back end bookkeeper/accounting person usually has an analytical personality type and usually doesn’t like doing client facing tasks.
 The processor handles borrowers directly.
-They need people skills.
+They definitely need people skills.
 Trying to combine both roles into one person is challenging.
-We did the accountant first, then the processor second.
+We did the bookkeeper/accountant first, then the processor second.
 That sequence worked for us.

 For either role, budget $60,000 minimum salary.
 We learned through trial and error that $40,000 employees did not work.
-The difference between 40 and 60 thousand is not just skill level.
+The difference between $40K to $60k per year salary is not just skill level.
 It is the ability to think and problem solve independently.
 When an error message pops up in your servicing software, you need someone who figures it out.
 Not someone who freezes and waits for instructions.
+You should be able to give them a task or project and have them handle it without giving that task or project right back to you.

 Quality Control for Your Processor

 True story.
-A borrower tells you they are buying for $100,000 with $50,000 cash to close.
+A borrower tells you they are buying a house for $100,000 and the expectation is for them to bring $50,000 cash to close.
 You get to closing and find out they negotiated the price down to $60,000.
 Now they only need $10,000 cash to close.
 Your whole underwriting just changed.
-That is why I verify everything when docs go out.
+That is why I verify everything ahead of time.

-Second QC point is when the HUD-1 gets approved.
-Third is right before wiring funds.
+I also do another final quality control when the HUD-1 or Settlement Statement gets approved and right before wiring funds.
 Multiple checkpoints.
 Sleep better at night.

-At 100 plus loans outstanding, you have a real operation.
+Around 100 loans outstanding, you have a real operation.
 Here is what surprised me about scaling from level two to level three.
 The back office does not change dramatically.
-You might add a second accountant.
-Maybe bring property inspections in house.
+You might need some additional staff..either a loan processor or bookkeeper… whichever one you didn’t already hire and maybe bring property inspections in house.
 But the major systems are already in place.

 The real change is origination capacity.
 You need more leads to close more loans.
 That means more marketing spend and possibly hiring originators.
 We will cover both.